stevehalliwell/stevehalliwell/README.md

 ## Hey there!
 My name is Steve Halliwell
-I'm a programmer of games and tools, an open-source fan, and a tertiary educator in creative media.
-I’m currently the maintainer of [Fungus](https://github.com/snozbot/fungus) and working at [An Imagined Reality](https://animaginedreality.com) and SAE Creative Media Institute, Brisbane Campus.
+I'm a programmer of games and tools, an open-source fan.
+I’m currently the maintainer of [Fungus](https://github.com/snozbot/fungus) and working at [An Imagined Reality](https://animaginedreality.com).

 ## Where to find me
  - Twitter : [_stevehalliwell](https://twitter.com/_stevehalliwell)